zckyxew/comp0034-wk2/README.md

             next(csv_reader)  # Skip header row
             for row in csv_reader:
                 # row[0] is the first column, row[1] is the second column etc
+                # For int data types, if there is no value, set to None rather than ''
                 e = Event(type=row[0],
                           year=row[1],
                           country=row[2],